MediaComem/comem-webdev/subjects/angular/README.md

 # Angular

-Getting started with and understanding the basics of [AngularJS][angular] (version 1), the JavaScript front-end web application framework.
+Get started with and understand the basics of [Angular][angular], the JavaScript front-end web application framework.

+This is a

 <!-- slide-include ../../BANNER.md -->